awsdocs/aws-cloudhsm-user-guide/doc_source/key_mgmt_util-setAttribute.md

              -a 1
 ```

-## Examples<a name="setAttribute-examples"></a>
+## Example<a name="setAttribute-examples"></a>

 This example shows how to convert a session key to a persistent key\.

-The first command uses the `-sess` parameter of genSymKey to creates a 192\-bit AES key that is valid only in the current session\.
+The first command uses the `-sess` parameter of genSymKey to create a 192\-bit AES key that is valid only in the current session\.
 The output shows that the key handle of the new session key is `262154`\.

 ```
 Command: genSymKey -t 31 -s 24 -l tmpAES -sess